 - Salt & Pepper, to taste

-In a suitably sized bowl, combine all of your ingredients apart from your Jalapeños.
+In a suitably sized bowl, combine all of your ingredients apart from your Jalapeños and 1 lime.

 Taste test for seasoning.